wpdk/wpdk/README.md

 The Windows Platform Development Kit (WPDK) enables applications based on the Storage Performance Development Kit ([SPDK](http://www.spdk.io)) to build and run as native Windows executables, bringing the power and performance of NVMe and NVMe-oF to Windows.
 It provides header files and a lightweight library that implement the required POSIX/Linux functionality.

-The project grew out of work being done by [MayaData](https://mayadata.io/), the Data Agility company, to build [OpenEBS Mayastor](https://github.com/openebs/mayastor), a high speed Container Attached Storage stack for [OpenEBS](https://openebs.io/).
+The project grew out of work being done by [DataCore](https://datacore.com/), to build [OpenEBS Mayastor](https://github.com/openebs/mayastor), a high speed Container Attached Storage stack for [OpenEBS](https://openebs.io/).

 The scope of the project is limited to supporting the Storage Performance Development Kit.
 Unlike Cygwin, it is not intended to be a generic POSIX emulation library.
 Functionality is mapped as closely as possible to existing Windows semantics with the minimum of emulation.